Cost of Video Production

-Distribution: where will it be shown?; On the web?, for use on a company intranet?, on a large screen presentation at a conference?, on DVD for sale?
+Distribution: where will it be shown?; On the web?, for use on a company intranet?, on a large screen presentation at a conference?, live web-stream? or on DVD for sale?

 Creative approach: Have you seen an example of the style of video you like so we can gauge your expectations?